PeemChirapornchai/Waste-Management-System/README.md

 8. **Send data to server for dashboard monitoring**
    - The camera MCU also uploads captured images and metadata (timestamp, detected class, confidence) to a server via HTTP for dashboard monitoring.

+9. **Store data in mongoDB Database**
+   - The camera MCU also sends the label, confidence of the prediction, position, and received timestamp to be stored in a MongoDB database for further analysis.

 ## Dashboard and Monitoring

 <img src="images/Dashboard_example.jpg" width="600">